exAClior/QModExp.jl/docs/src/theory.md

 is long enough, the two sums both become very long and they overlap more and more.

-More references could be found in section 4 in [^2].
+More references including the circuit design for encoding $k$ into the coset form could be found in section 4 in [^2].

+## Windowed Arithmetic

+A windowed arithmetic is algorithm that merges operations into lookup tables that saves computation.

+A lookup table is ....

+It is motivated by the fact that classical computation is much less expensive than quantum ones.
+Therefore, it makes sense to precompute things on the classical machine and then query in with quantum circuit whenever needed.

 [^1]: [gidney2021factor](@cite)
 [^2]: [zalka2006shor](@cite)